zurutech/zurutech.github.io/_posts/2020-04-03-rendering-in-UE4.md

 *Forward* vs *deferred* is a big topic, and both have pros and cons that are outside the scope of this post.
 All you need to know is that Unreal uses deferred rendering as default, but you may prefer forward rendering when dealing with VR applications, especially on mobile.

 The renders starts with a prepass for depth calculation: the *Prepass/Early Z Pass* is done on the GPU  that figures out which models will be displayed where.
-It consists of a pass of z-depth, to avoid pixel overdraw.
+It consists of a pass of *z-depth*: when an object is projected on the screen, the depth (z-value) of a generated pixel is stored in a buffer (the z-buffer or depth buffer) representing its distance from the camera.
+This is needed to understand which object is on top of others and it could be useful to avoid to overdraw some pixels later in the pipeline.

 Then, GPU starts to render object by object, firing a *draw call*.
 This consist of a group of polygons that shares the same properties.
 Between every drawcall, the render state could change (meaning that the render needs to set the different properties for the actual draw call).
 Behind the scene, Unreal sorts the drawcalls to optimize the number of state changes.
 The fewer changes the engine needs to do, the better are the performances.
 Usually, this optimization consist in grouping drawcalls by materials, and the engine does this automatically.

 Drawcalls have a huge impact on performance: every time the render is done executing the commands, it needs to receive the new commands for the next call from the render thread and this adds a significant overhead.

-With `stat RHI` you can check the number of drawcalls that are called from the renderer.
+Typing `stat RHI` in the console command you can check the number of drawcalls that are called from the renderer.
 Broadly (because it depends on a lot of different variables) a reasonable number is 2000/3000 for a desktop application.
 5000 is still acceptable for good hardware; over 10000 it's probably a problem.
 On mobile, a good number is far lower, about a few hundred.

 Another very useful - and I would say *essential* - tool is [RenderDoc](https://renderdoc.org/): it's a free standalone graphics debugger that allows quick and easy single-frame capture of a single frame to make a detailed inspection of all the calls the application does.
 It works with every render API.
 Unreal has a plugin for it, see more [here](https://docs.unrealengine.com/en-US/Engine/Performance/RenderDoc/index.html).